 Structure program to test incentive designs.
 Based on the initial research and analysis, BayREN will target specific decarbonization measures and related measures consistent with decarbonization goals.
 For the targeted measures, BayREN will utilize existing work papers, modify those papers or commission new workpapers as needed, seed and leverage other sources of funding, and develop educational and outreach materials.
 The program will then design incentives to be tested on a small scale in the Bay Area.
 BayREN anticipates that these incentives will be structured to encourage technologies that have been underutilized and possess the potential for more widespread adoption, thereby minimizing free-riders.
 Incentives will conform to CPUC layering requirements and best practices.

 Educate local government staff and test incentives.
-Coordinating education with initial incentives will provide motivation for local government staff to participate in education activities, as well as to try new types of equipment that are less familiar.
-Educational activities will include presentations at workshops and meetings throughout the Bay Area, dissemination of outreach materials developed for the program, and direct outreach to local governments who have demonstrated a strong interest in decarbonization through climate action commitments or participation in BayREN’s Municipal Zero Net Energy/Zero Net Carbon Technical Assistance offering.
+Coordinating education with initial incentives will provide motivation for local government staff to participate in educational activities, as well as to try new types of equipment that are less familiar.
+Educational activities will include presentations at workshops and meetings throughout the Bay Area, dissemination of outreach materials developed for the program, and direct outreach to local governments who have demonstrated a strong interest in decarbonization through climate action commitments or participation in BayREN’s Integrated Energy Services Program and the Municipal Zero Net Energy/Zero Net Carbon Technical Assistance previously offered.

 For the incentive-testing component, BayREN will develop program manuals, application forms, and data systems, and will administer the incentives as trials, adjusting the amounts and eligibility requirements to identify the optimum structure.
-In order to support 1% market penetration BayREN requests $1.5M in funding for incentives for approximately 180 municipal facilities with targeted decarb technologies.
+In order to support 1% market penetration BayREN requests $1.5M in funding for incentives for approximately 180 municipal facilities with targeted decarbonization technologies.
 This funding will be additive to other program resources offered by BayREN and others, with the intent of pooling resources to gain increases in market adoption.
 Additionally, BayREN will seek other, non-ratepayer sources of funding to further augment these resources.

 Assess, report, and consider transition to resource acquisition.
 BayREN will produce documentation on lessons learned and recommendations for decarbonization incentive design.
 These results will be used to determine whether to transition this program to a resource acquisition program and will also be made available to other PAs and agencies to assist their work with decarbonization incentives.